The compensation model of the LLB Group

 - Uniform focus on the structure of the LLB Group:

 The compensation system across the whole Group follows a uniform logic and is in accordance with the management structure.

 - Fair compensation in accordance with responsibilities and management level:

 The determination of compensation considers the workload as well as the degree of responsibility and reflects the different requirements in a clear and fair manner.

-The variable component of the target compensation depends on the salary model and the attainment of targets, which are determined during the annual objectives-setting process and reflect the orientation of and change in the bank.
-The focus on relative management performance (MAPI) promotes, and is in line with, the LLB Group’s long-term business interests.
+The variable component of the target compensation depends on the salary model and the attainment of objectives, which are determined during the annual objectives-setting process and reflect the orientation of and change in the bank.
+The focus on the MAPI promotes, and is in line with, the LLB Group’s long-term interests.
 The fulfilment of basic tasks is shown through the function level and thus in the assignment of the reference compensation curve.

 - Fairness and freedom to act:

 The variable component is a significant part of the target compensation.
 Internal transfers and departures are possible at any time and calculated fairly on a pro rata basis.

 The design of the compensation regulations and processes is based on a mutual foundation of trust between employees and employers.
 This is necessary because there are time differences between the provision of the performance and the acceptance of responsibility on the one hand, and the payment of the compensation on the other.
 Furthermore, a performance appraisal always has subjective elements.
 As a reliable employer, the LLB Group also stands by its employees in difficult times.